Ford Model T engine

 Side view of the Ford Model T engine.

-The Ford Model T used a 177 cuin sidevalve, reverse-flow cylinder head inline 4-cylinder engine.
+The Ford Model T used a 177 cuin sidevalve, inline 4-cylinder engine.
 It was primarily a gasoline engine.
 It produced 20 hp for a top speed of 45 mph.
 It was built in-unit with the Model T's novel transmission (a planetary design), sharing the same lubricating oil.

 The T engine was known for its simplicity, reliability, and economy.
 The engine remained in production for many years, and millions of units were produced.
 The engine design's lifespan exceeded that of the Model T vehicle itself, with industrial, marine, and military applications extending its production run.
 The T engine is on the Ward's 10 Best Engines of the 20th Century list.

 Fuel choices and fuel economy

 The Model T engine was built as a gasoline engine.
 While not engineered specifically for multifuel ability, its simple, robust design allowed a modified engine to successfully run on a variety of combustible fuels including benzene, ethanol, or kerosene.
 According to Ford Motor Company, the Model T had fuel economy on the order of 13–21 mpgus.